12 January 2016, Hurghada, Egypt January 14, 2016

 The terrorists managed to injure two Austrians and a Swedish citizen, Sammie Olovvson.
 Olovvson told the press he was sitting having dinner with his father when he felt someone grab him from behind and then plunge a knife into his upper left chest.
 He raised his hands to defend himself, and the attacker then began to stab at the back of Olovvson’s neck.
 He stood up, trying to break free from the attack, and the terrorists started yelling at hotel guests to get on the floor.
 Olovvson found himself on the floor, fearing he’d bleed to death.

 After the restaurant attack, the terrorists made for the hotel lobby.
-Hotel staff said the suicide bomber of the two had put a knife to a woman’s neck and was dragging her along when police burst in and shot him dead.
+Hotel staff said the suicide bomber (or fake suicide bomber) of the two had put a knife to a woman’s neck and was dragging her along when police burst in and shot him dead.
 Photos of the deceased show what appear to be leg and hip wounds, and possibly a head wound (distorted via pixilation.)

 The second terrorist appears to have been shot in the leg and hip, and video of authorities questioning him at the scene is here – be warned, it is graphic footage.